-- 8. BF Adventure operates 2 trailers - a.
+- 1. BF Adventure operates 2 trailers - a.
 Small trailer which weights <<KG>> and has no brakes - b.
-Large box trailer which weighs << KG>> and has brakes - 9.
-Staff with "inherited rights" are permitted to drive the large trailer (a trailer over 750KG) with any of the 17 seated mini buses (Vehicles over 3500KG MAM) - 10.
-Staff who passed their driving test after 1st January 1997 can drive the small trailer using vehicles under 3500KG MAM - 11.
+Advertising trailer which weighs <<KG>> and has no brakes - 2.
 When using a trailer: - a.
 The appropriate licence plate must be displayed - b.
 Lights must be checked regularly and before each use